PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 This persistent identity also enabled smarter alerting.
 Early versions flagged workers removing helmets momentarily to wipe sweat—technically a violation, but not one worth interrupting the control room for.
 We added temporal persistence: a violation must persist for 30 seconds before triggering an alert.
 Simple post-processing rule, dramatic reduction in false positives.

-**With tracking enabled, we pushed from 8 to 32 concurrent camera streams per pipeline** while maintaining acceptable latency.
+**With tracking enabled—and both PGIE and SGIE running only every 20th frame—we pushed from 8 to 32 concurrent camera streams per pipeline** while maintaining acceptable latency.

 ### Hot-Swapping Cameras

+The old system required pod restarts to add cameras.
+That meant several minutes of downtime for a simple configuration change.

 GStreamer pipelines are technically dynamic.
 You can add and remove elements at runtime.
 But the plumbing is fiddly.
 Adding a new source to an already-running pipeline means creating the source element, creating a new source pad on `nvstreammux`, linking them, and setting the element to PLAYING state.
 All while the rest of the pipeline continues processing.
 Get the state transitions wrong, you deadlock.
 Get the pad linking wrong, you leak memory or crash.

-The previous system gave up on this entirely.
-Adding a camera meant stopping the pod and restarting with a new configuration.
-That meant several minutes of downtime.

 **Pre-allocated Slots**